-But, when it comes down to try tip vs brisket, how will you decide which is right for you, your smoker, and your table?
-We’re going to sort that out here and now.
+Because when it comes down to tri tip and brisket, how can you decide which one is right for you, your smoker, and your table?
+Well, we’re going to sort that out here and now.

 Stay with me – like the cuts themselves, this is going to be epic.

 Contents (Jump to Topic)

 - 2 Tri Tip Vs Brisket – The Details

 - 3 Which is Better – Brisket or Tri Tip?

 - 4 When Would You Pick One Over the Other

 - 6 Brisket Deep Dive

 - 7 3 Best Recipes for Tri Tip from Around the Web

 - 8 3 Best Recipes for Brisket from Around the Web